dandouglas/ng-rollbar/README.md

 Installation
 ------------

-You can use [bower](http://bower.io/) to install this frontend dependency: `bower install ng-rollbar --save`
+You can use [bower](http://bower.io/) to install this frontend dependency: `bower install ng-rollbar-dd --save`

-Or you can just clone this repo: `git clone https://github.com/dandouglas/ng-rollbar`
+Or you can just clone this repo: `git clone https://github.com/dandouglas/ng-rollbar-dd`

 Usage
 -----